spanner888/CamScripts/README.md

 Example 5 can also be extended with a different materials model, MachinabilityFz.yml, to store Vc and fz data.
 This model is more flexible , allowing users to simply add new Tools with different material and coatings and the detailed data, without require changes to the code.

 To use the extension to example 5, requires installing the above model and sample material.
 Example 5 also needs to be changed to use the AlCastAlloyINHERITED+fz material.
 Then the new data will be used to retrieve Vc and Fz and the vf, the horizontal feed calculation will be improved with tool-material specific data, instead of a current example fixed value.

+The proposed approach uses Materials arrays and a look up table to retieve the Tool Material name.

+Also suggested is a way to simple store fz data as parameters from a linear or 2nd level polynomial regression of the data.
+This has benefit of not requiring interpolation later, and does allow for example using metric tools if you only have imperial sized tool data and vice versa, as well as any intermediate tool size not in the orignial data.
+Tool sizes outside the original data can also be used, but with more caution, especially for smaller tools approaching "micromilling"...wh8ich is a very loosely defined, but important concept.

+The biggest advantage of plotting the fz data, is that it highlights errors, are more common than expected, even from very high end manufacturers, and also make it easier to compare data from other sources as well as more confidently tailor the data to your needs.

+But does take some effort to setup, even with script support.
+Further automation of this task is on my long project list.

 Note extended changes above change both the Machinability model and materials and provided example updates to CAM default shapes to hold the required Tool properties.
 This part of the work is entirely my own ideas and included purely to aid design thinking and feedback to FreeCAD.